-Use you knife to carve an opening at the top of your apple.
-The carving should be a minimum of about 1 inch, with a maximum varying based on the size of your apple.
-Your hole should be large enough to fill with a bit of water and a small piece of flower stem, but small enough that you are not fully reaching the bottom skin of the apple.
+Use a knife to carve an opening at the top of your apple.
+The carving should be a minimum of 1 inch, with a maximum varying based on the size of your apple.
+Your hole should be large enough to fill with a bit of water and a small piece of flower stem but small enough that you are not fully reaching the bottom skin of the apple.

 Now, your fresh apple vases are ready to show off!